sammosna/risingsun-website-v1/README.md

 The default website for the RisingSun token.
 This website contains information about the project.

+## Docs

+The documentation about the code et cetera used in this website, can be found here: https://risingsun-token.github.io/risingsun-website/

 ## Installation and contributing

 1. **Clone the repository**